lucasrosa/ACIDE/INSTALL.md

 Ensure that the following have write capabilities:

-    `/config.php`
+    /config.php
-    `/data (including subfolders)`
+    /data (including subfolders)
-    `/workspace`
+    /workspace

 ## Java WS Configuration

-For the 'java' command work properly in the terminal, you have to configure the javaws so it can generate the required jar files.
+For the 'java' command work properly in the terminal, you have to configure the Java WS so it can generate the required jar files.

 #### Creating the '.keys' file